Dracojhaadf/RuralMinds/README.md

 pip install -r requirements.txt

-Download NLTK Data: The application will automatically attempt to download the punkt tokenizer on first run.
-You can also do it manually:
+Download NLTK Data: The application will automatically attempt to download the punkt tokenizer on the first run.

-import nltk
-nltk.download('punkt')

 3. Configuration
 The default administrator credentials are set in app.py: